 Some of my favorites are: Muji Gel Pens, Kokuyo Jibun Techo, Kokuyo Jibun Techo Index Tabs, Zebra Mildliners, Tombow Mono Eraser, Kokuyo Karu Cut.
 You can also see my favorites on this post or on my Etsy Profile Page.

 Jet Pens doesn’t carry just pens, but a wide arrange of notebooks, washi tapes, pencil cases, and more!
 Best of all, free shipping over $25, so you can shop guilt-free and get a great haul for a good price!
 I highly recommend JetPens as they have a lot of great options for decent prices.
-Their Youtube videos are also oddly satisfying to watch and will make you want to buy every pen ever.
+This is a great place to buy a fountain pen as they have plenty of models and their guides are extremely in depth.
+Their Youtube videos are also oddly satisfying to watch and will make you want to buy every pen or cute accessory ever.

 Stationery Pal is a relatively new find for me.
 Based in the U.S., they have free shipping and really decent prices.
 While most things are slightly more than what you would pay here in Japan, they’re not as bad as some other sites I’ve seen.
 They have Japanese favorites like Muji pens and notebooks, Kokuyo Campus notebooks and planners, mildliners, Zebra Sarasa, Pilot Juice Pens, and the list goes on.
-They also have a range of their own for inexpensive products like bullet journals.
+They also have a range of their own products like and great bundles for those looking to get started in bullet journaling.
 Use the coupon code: MACKENZIEJERVIS for 10% off your order.

 This is undoubtedly the best and cheapest way to buy Japanese stationery if you want to buy a lot, but is also a bit more involved than just buying from any of the shops above.
-You can buy directly from Japanese stationery shops like LoFT and Tokyu Hands to get items for what they retail for in Japan.
+You can buy directly from Japanese stationery shops like Itoya, LoFT and Tokyu Hands to get items for what they retail for in Japan.
 The process to do this would be paying a proxy (like FromJapan) to order the items for you and then ship them from their warehouse to you.
-To me, this is worth the hassle because there is so much more on these websites than what you’ll find on any of the websites above, and once you have the ability to proxy, you can buy from all sorts of various Japanese websites with confidence!
+To me, this is worth the hassle because there is so much more on these websites than what you’ll find on any of the websites above, plus, they’re usually at a better price and once you have the ability to proxy, you can buy from all sorts of various Japanese websites with ease.

 You can buy anything on Amazon, right?
 Seriously, go look, I bet you can find some random, unique thing that no one would ever really need.
 But you can get it in two days with FREE shipping.
 So, I had to include Amazon on here just because it’s easy to use and you probably have items in your cart already.
 There is one caveat to buying Japanese stationery on Amazon, though, and that it’s probably going to be expensive, and/or you might not be getting an actual Japanese product.
 As you know, you can buy Pilot, Uni, and even Zebra products in the U.S. But, they are the American version of the products.
 While they’re still nice, they’re not the Japanese versions you’re probably looking for otherwise you would just run down to walmart to pick up an inexpensive option.